 CAROLE CAMPBELL

-Docent for 3 years.
-“I enjoy being a docent because it gives me a chance to meet people and learn where they’re from.”
+A docent for us since 2021.
+“I thoroughly enjoy being a docent.
+It gives me a chance to meet people and learn where they’re from.”

 Judy Fleagle